taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 });
 ~~~~~~~~

 As you can see, testing reducers, selectors and action creators follows always a similar pattern.
 Due to the functions being pure functions, you can focus on the input and output of these functions.
 In the previous examples all three test cases were strictly decoupled.
-However, you could also devide to import your action creator in your reducer test avoid creating a hard coded action.
+However, you could also decide to import your action creator in your reducer test avoid creating a hard coded action.
 You can find this part of the chapter in [the GitHub repository](https://github.com/rwieruch/taming-the-state-hn-app/tree/d1fcb31b7a1b1602069718941844d08c21583607).

 ### Final Words

-Implementing this application could go on infinetely.
+Implementing this application could go on infinitely.
 I would have plenty of features in my head that I would want to add to it.
 What about you?
 Can you imagine to continue building this application?
 From a technical perspective, things that were taught in this book, everything is set up to give you the perfect starting point.
 However, there were more topics in this book that you could apply.
 For instance, you could normalize your incoming stories from the API before they reach the Redux store.
 The following list should give you an idea about potential next steps:

-* Normalize: The data that comes from the Hacker News API could be noamrlized before it reaches the reducer and finally the Redux store.
+* Normalize: The data that comes from the Hacker News API could be normalized before it reaches the reducer and finally the Redux store.
 You could use the normalizr library that was introduced earlier in the book.
 It might be not necessary yet to normalize your state, but in a growing application you would normalize your data eventually.
 The data would be normalized between fetching the data and sending it via an action creator to the reducers.

 * Local State: So far you have only used Redux.
 But what about mixing local state into the application?
 Could you imagine an use case for it?
-For instance, you would be able to distinguish between readbale and archived stories in your application.
+For instance, you would be able to distinguish between readable and archived stories in your application.
 There could be a toggle, that is true or false in your `Stories` component as local state, that decides whether the component shows readable or archived stories.
 Depending on the toggle in your view layer, you would retrieve either readable or archived stories via selectors from your Redux store and display them.

 * React Router: Similar to the previous step, using a toggle to show archived and readable stories, you could add a view layer Router to display these different stories on two routes.
 It could be React Router when using React as your view layer.
 All of this is possible, because fortunately you don't delete stories when archiving them from your Redux store, but keep a list of archived stories in a separate substate.